Hentioe/irir/README.md

-# Image Resizer Rust
+# Image Resizer In Rust

-IRR is a server app that resizes images in real time.
+IRIR is a images scale tool